Tobii/TobiiGamingUnitySDK/docs/scripting-api.md

 Gets the last [`HeadPose`](#headpose).

-The [`TobiiAPI`](#tobiiapi) class is initialized lazily if [`TobiiAPI.SubscribeHeadPoseData()`](#tobiiapisubscribeheadposedata) is not called first.
+The [`TobiiAPI`](#tobiiapi) class is initialized lazily.
 This means that the data provider is started at the first call to this function, and the function will return an invalid value for some frames until valid data is received from the eye tracker.

 ```csharp
 using Unity.Engine;